vinaywadhwa/AndroidScreenOverlay/README.md

 # AndroidScreenOverlay
-Overlays a view over all other applications.
+Overlays a view over all other applications like Facebook's chat heads.